Tamara Lawrance

 Tamara Naomi Lawrance (born 1994) is a British actress.
 She is known for her performances as Prince Harry's republican girlfriend in the 2017 BBC television film King Charles III, and as Viola in the 2017 production of Twelfth Night at the National Theatre cinecast internationally on NT Live.
 In 2018 she received the second prize at the Ian Charleson Awards for this performance as Viola.

 WhatsOnStage named her one of "10 theatre faces to look out for in 2017" and The Guardian listed her in "20 talents set to take 2017 by storm".

 In December 2018 she starred as Miss July, a former slave on a sugar plantation in 19th-century Jamaica, in the three-part BBC adaptation of Andrea Levy's novel The Long Song.
+In October 2023 she appeared in the BBC's prison drama Time, playing the role of Abi, who is serving a life sentence.
+In 2024, she played the title role in the miniseries Get Millie Black.

 Early life and education

 Lawrance was born in 1994 in Wembley, London.
 Her mother was a hospital clinical technician originally from Jamaica, and her father was a delivery driver.

 She began acting in school plays at the age of six.
 When her secondary school did not offer theatre as an option until year 10, she convinced the drama teacher to set up a theatre club for younger students.
 At the Shakespeare Schools Festival, she played Puck in A Midsummer Night's Dream and the title role in Macbeth.

-She attended St Dominic's Sixth Form College in Harrow, London.
+As a teenager, she lived in Enfield, and attended St Dominic's Sixth Form College in Harrow, London.
 In 2012, at the age of 17, she was one of eight winners in the Poetry Society's nationwide poetry competition SLAMbassadors UK.

 Attending RADA, she graduated in 2015.